+………

+Figure: Examples for GEO modes

 The common base of geometric partitioning is defined as the method descripted in JVET-P0884&JVET-P0885.
 The total number of geometric partitioning mode is 82, which is composed with 24 slope based angle and 4 distance for each angle.
 For angles larger than or equal to slope -1, the distance 0 is redundant and is removed.
 Besides, the horizontal and vertical angles with distance 0 is removed since it is overlapped with binary tree split.
 Therefore, the total number of geometric partitioning mode is 24×4 − 12 – 2 = 82.
 Note that the VTM-7.0 TPM is harmonized into the design of the common base as the two diagonal partitioning modes.